Team AckoJun 28, 2022

 Read ahead to know the answers to some of the common queries surrounding Employer-offered Insurance Coverage.

 Pick an insurer that offers wide-ranging coverage along with top-level services, wellness benefits and enables smooth claim settlement.
-In doing this, do not forget to read the terms and conditions.2.
-Which are the common pre-existing conditions?
+In doing this, do not forget to read the terms and conditions.

 Some of the common pre-existing conditions are diabetes, high blood pressure, high cholesterol, and asthma.

 Every policy might not offer such a feature.
 Some might offer it as an add-on cover.
-It is suggested to check the policy details before buying the cover.2) Can I get tax benefits from Employer-offered Insurance?
+It is suggested to check the policy details before buying the cover.

 No. The employee cannot avail of the tax benefits in a scenario where the complete premium is paid by the employer.
-Tax benefit can be availed of if the premium is paid by the employee.3) Is there an option to include my spouse in a group cover?
+Tax benefit can be availed of if the premium is paid by the employee.

 Yes, your spouse can be included in a Group Medical Cover.

 |Group Health Insurance Eligibility||Reasons Why Companies Should Offer Employee Health Insurance||Group Health Insurance Pros & Cons|

 |Group Health Insurance for Start-up||Does Group Insurance Cover Pre-Existing Conditions?||Corporate Health Insurance When Changing Jobs|